bantoinese83/meraki-solution/README.md

 - Expiration: Any future date
 - CVC: Any 3-digit number

-## Going to Production
+## Production Deployment

-When you're ready to deploy your SaaS application to production, follow these steps:
+When you're ready to deploy Meraki Solution to production, follow these steps:

 ### Set up a production Stripe webhook